 Bake is a cozy neighborhood bakery that pairs Metropolis Coffee with an impressive selection of pastries, pies, and cakes.
-Whether you’re stopping by for a flaky croissant and cappuccino or grabbing a seasonal fruit pie to go, this welcoming café has something for every sweet tooth.
+Whether you’re stopping by for a flaky croissant and cappuccino or picking up a seasonal fruit pie for a holiday gathering, birthday, or special occasion, this welcoming café has something for every sweet tooth and every celebration.

 Bang Bang Pie & Biscuits is a must-visit for coffee and comfort food.
 Their house-made biscuits and rotating seasonal pies are legendary, and the buttery crusts pair perfectly with a strong cup of locally roasted coffee.
 Whether you’re in the mood for a savory biscuit breakfast or a sweet slice of pie, this rustic, homey café is a Logan Square favorite.